MartinCerny-awin/isomorphic-react-redux-saga-ssr/README.md

-# ⚡ (V2) Universal JS - Server Side Rendering, Code Splitting and Hot Module Reloading ⚡
+# ⚡ Isomorphic JS - Server Side Rendering, Code Splitting and Hot Module Reloading ⚡

 ## 💭 What is it?
-*Universal JS: -*
+*Isomorphic JS: -*
 JavaScript that can run on both the server and client (or any other JS platform for that matter) !

 *Hot Module Reloading: -*